Sir Henry Wilson, 1st Baronet: Modern biographies and popular culture

-A. J. P. Taylor, reviewing Collier's biography Brasshat (The Times 10 August 1961) wrote that Wilson was "too absurd to be a donkey".

 The Lost Dictator by Bernard Ash (1968) argued that had he lived Wilson might have become leader of the Tory Diehards and become a dictatorial ruler.
 This is implausible, as the Diehards were never more than about 50 in number and Wilson lacked the political skills or even the understated personality needed by Conservative leaders of that era.
-Robert Blake commented that this claim "leaves the reader ... with an impression of silliness which is very far from being warranted by the rest of the book".

-Wilson (Michael Redgrave) features – incorrectly shown as a full general – in the satirical film Oh!
+Wilson (Michael Redgrave) features in the satirical film Oh!
 What a Lovely War (1969), travelling in a car in August 1914 with a cretinous Sir John French (Laurence Olivier) who rejects his offer to arrange an interpreter as it might breach the need for "absolute secrecy", but later being passed over in favour of Robertson for a staff promotion.

-For many years a portrait of Wilson by Sir Oswald Birley hung in the "Prime Minister's room" at Stormont, along with a framed set of his medal ribbons left by his widow to Sir James Craig.
+For many years a portrait of Wilson by Sir Oswald Birley hung in the "Prime Minister's room" at Parliament Buildings, Stormont, along with a framed set of his medal ribbons left by his widow to Sir James Craig.
 A number of Orange lodges were named after him, although he had never joined the Orange Order.